ColOfAbRiX/the-road-to-fp/05_composition.md

 ## Stepping up composition

+You might have noticed in the last exercises that you couldn't use the composition functions `andThen` and `compose` that we've seen and that's because you don't have return values that match the input values of the next function.

-Now the real big point to understand is that we want to have composable pieces of code and we want this composition to be easy and painless but we don't always work with simple functions like the ones we've seen so far, with one argument and one output but potentially we'll have more arguments or with more complex types.
+The real big point to understand is that we want to have composable pieces of code and we want this composition to be easy and painless but we don't always work with simple functions like the ones we've seen so far, with one argument and one output but potentially we'll have more arguments or with more complex types.
 Or perhaps we are not working with functions but with lists and we want to somewhat compose all the elements of the list together or we want to perform aggregation or we are dealing with deferred results.

-It would be great if there were ways to have composition in the bigger.
+It would be great if there were ways to have composition "in the bigger".
 Of course we're not talking about composition of distributed systems or dependencies management, I'm talking more about interoperation between modules of code like libraries.

 This is one of the key realizations when becoming a functional programmer.
 You want composition, you